 An artists role is to live a remarkable life and report back on it in their work

 Andrew J. Steel (b.
 1987) is a New Zealand contemporary artist who has produced some of the largest scale public artworks in New Zealand.
-Steel produces from his studio in from Auckland, New Zealand, but has created work in Los Angeles, Hawaii, across Australia, Indonesia, Sri Lanka, Vietnam and Iceland.
-His work transcends public arts, private interiors, fine artwork, letterpress, body and digital works.
+Over his career he has worked with and gained recognition from leading art collectors, interior designers, architects & publishers.
+Steel produces from his studio in Auckland, New Zealand, but has created work in Los Angeles, Hawaii, across Australia, Indonesia, Sri Lanka, Vietnam and Iceland.
+He works across public arts, private interiors, fine artwork, letterpress, body and digital works.

 Steel’s early career was expressed as one half of street art duo “BMD”, but separated to pursue his solo career in the arts in 2015.
 With a change from focusing on large murals, to smaller, more refined interiors and collectible works, and from public to private viewing, this shift portrayed a new direction in work.